 - We have summarised below the potential asset management initiatives.
-The key ones we have identified are as follows: - Prior to any upcoming lease expiry, the Borrower should enter in lease renewal negotiations with the tenant and actively discuss opportunities to renew the lease and maintain occupancy due to the low covenant strength.
+The key ones we have identified are as follows: - Prior to any upcoming lease expiry, the Borrower should enter in lease renewal negotiations with the tenant in order to maintain occupancy due to the low covenant strength of the tenant. - Ensure the Property is well maintained to prolong its useful economic life expectancy.